vnobets7/final_project_ftde_batch_processing/Data-ingestion/data-batch-processing/readme.md

 ## 1. Project overview
 In this project, ETL Data Pipeline - batch will use apache airflow to extract employee data and candidate data from multiple csv file, and then load them in 2 different database(PostgreSQL+Mysql).
-All data processing is running from local computer on docker container with the help of docker desktop + WSL2(windows OS)..
+All data processing is running from local computer on docker container with the help of docker desktop + WSL2(windows OS).

 ## 2. Dataset
 There 3 different type of data in this project:
 - Data management and payroll from PostgreSQL (batch processing)
 - Training and development from MySQL (batch processing)
 - Performance and management from PostgreSQL (batch processing)
 <br>
-Our data source consist of 3 tables.
+Our data source consist of 3 tables. <br>
 <-> csv1: data_management_payroll
 - employeeid
 - name